Design of tunable acoustic metamaterials with periodic piezoelectric microstructure: Tunable metamaterials with piezoelectric shunting

+It is worth-noting that the in-plane constitutive equations of an out-of-plane polarized piezoelectric continuum turn out to be uncoupled and, therefore, formally equivalent to the equations of a linear elastic dielectric material \citep{toupin1960stress}.
+Thus, the components of the equivalent constitutive tensors pertaining to the shunting piezoelectric material result as

-with the components of the elastic tensor explicitly depending on the tuning parameter $\lambda$.
-Note that the shear component $C^{EL}_{1212}$ is independent on $\lambda$.
-In Fig. \ref{figure2} the dependence of the elastic components $C^{EL}_{ijhk}$ of the shunting piezoelectric material on the tuning variable is investigated in the case of the Polyvinylidene fluoride (PVDF), whose piezoelectric material properties are listed in the following Section \ref{Section4}.
-More specifically, in Fig. \ref{figure2}(a) the dimensionless components $C^{EL}_{1111}/C^{PVDF}_{1111}= C^{EL}_{2222}/C^{PVDF}_{2222}$ (blue curves) and $C^{EL}_{1122}/C^{PVDF}_{1122}$ (red curves) are depicted versus $\lambda$.
+with the components $C^{EL}_{ijhk}$ explicitly depending on the tuning function $\lambda(s)$, except for the component $C^{EL}_{1212}$ that is independent on $\lambda(s)$.
+Note that, as expected, the equivalent elastic tensor satisfies the major and minor symmetries.\\\\ \textbf{\textit{Equivalent purely capacitive electrical circuit}}\\ In the particular case of remarkable technological interest, in which the equivalent electrical circuit is characterized by a purely capacitive equivalent admittance, it results that the auxiliary function $\beta_{33}^{EL}(s)$ becomes $s$-independent, i.e. $\beta_{33}^{EL}=\beta_{33}+\mathcal{C} \frac{L^{(P)}}{A^{(P)}} = \beta_{33} \left( 1+ \lambda\right)$, being $Y_{33}^{SU}(s)= s \mathcal{C}$ and where $\lambda= (\mathcal{C} L^{(P)})/ (\beta_{33} A^{(P)})$, with $\lambda \in \mathbb{R}$, plays the role of a tuning parameter directly related to the capacitance $\mathcal{C}$.
+Also negative values of $\lambda$ can be considered, exploiting equivalent negative capacitance circuits as in \cite{westra2000oscillators}.
+It follows that the equivalent elastic components $C^{EL}_{ijhk}$ in (\ref{39}) are, in turn, depend on the tuning parameter $\lambda$ and are $s$-independent.\\ In particular, in Fig. \ref{figure2n} the dependence of the elastic components $C^{EL}_{ijhk}$ of the shunting piezoelectric material on the tuning variable is investigated in the case of the Polyvinylidene fluoride (PVDF), whose piezoelectric material properties are listed in the following Section \ref{Section4}.
+More specifically, in Fig. \ref{figure2n}(a) the dimensionless components $C^{EL}_{1111}/C^{PVDF}_{1111}= C^{EL}_{2222}/C^{PVDF}_{2222}$ (blue curves) and $C^{EL}_{1122}/C^{PVDF}_{1122}$ (red curves) are depicted versus $\lambda$.
 The curves exhibit vertical asymptotes in correspondence of the \textit{resonance} value of the tuning parameter $\lambda_R$, expressed in the following form